 Is it any good?

-The cute yet simple line-drawn bunny of NOT A BOX acts as the main character, transforming his box into portals of exciting scenarios.
+The cute yet simple line-drawn bunny here transforms his box into a portal of exciting scenarios.
 He's seen driving in a race car, standing on top of a mountain, riding in a hot-air balloon or a rocket.
-Although the drawings are nothing to write home about, somehow, out of author/illustrator Antoinette Portis' extreme minimalism, we see just how sweet -- and sassy -- the bunny is.
+Although the drawings in Not a Box are nothing to write home about, somehow, out of author-illustrator Antoinette Portis' extreme minimalism, we see just how sweet -- and sassy -- the bunny is.
 We feel his frustration when he has to explain what the box really is at that moment in his play world.

 Families can talk about how to turn ordinary household objects into extraordinary ones.
 What would your box become: A submarine?
 A school?
 An airplane?
 Families can talk to older kids about why the bunny gets frustrated when people don't understand that his box isn't just a regular box.

 For kids who love picture books and art

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.